 Did you catch my first copywriting secret?
-Before I tell you what it was, stay tuned if you want to learn a few of the copywriting techniques I use daily to help my clients generate leads today, and gather prospects for tomorrow.
+Before I reveal what it was, stay tuned if you want to learn a few of the copywriting techniques I use to help my clients generate leads today, and gather prospects for tomorrow.

 Yes, I’m going to give away a few best practices to demonstrate that I’m a veteran who knows the craft of copywriting.
 That way, you and I can have a productive discussion about improving your content and driving business.